charlesgoh/LevelUP-WebApp/README.md

 In your development branch: <br/>
 `$ git merge master` <br/>
 Resolve merge conflicts. <br/>
-`$ git checkout master`<br/>
+**Important**: Create new Pull Request.
+Once all conflicts and issues have been resolved, proceed to merge.

+### Deleting Branch After Merge
+Three choices for deleting development branches:<br/>

+#### Delete via Pull Request
+When confirming merge to master using pull requests, select the option to delete branch

+#### Delete Manually Through Github (Not Recommended)
+Use SourceTree to delete local branch, and go to repository settings to delete remote branch.

+#### Delete via Terminal
+`$ git push origin --delete development` to delete remote branch.<br/>
-`$ git merge development` <br/>
+`$ git branch -d development` to delete local branch.
-Or do a pull request.
-This will be updated as we learn more about collaborating using git.

 ### **NOTE**
 The master branch is protected from any **rubbish** pull requests or force pushes.
 Resolve merge conflicts before attempting to merge into master.